jupyter-book/mystmd/docs/website-templates.md

 ---
 title: Website Themes & Templates
-description: There are two templates for MyST websites, a `book-theme`, based loosely on JupyterBook, and an `article-theme` that is designed for scientific documents with supporting notebooks.
+description: There are two templates for MyST websites, a `book-theme`, based loosely on Jupyter Book, and an `article-theme` that is designed for scientific documents with supporting notebooks.
 ---

 Web templates allow MyST to render documents as HTML-based sites.